Eswatini: Economy

 The continued vibrancy of the export sector is threatened by the removal of trade preferences for textiles, the accession to similar preferences for East Asian countries, and the phasing out of preferential prices for sugar to the EU market.
 Eswatini will thus have to face the challenge of remaining competitive in a changing global environment.
 The Investment Climate Assessment provides some positive findings, namely that Eswatini firms are among the most productive in Sub-Saharan Africa, although they are less productive than firms in the most productive middle-income countries in other regions.
 They compare more favourably with firms from lower middle income countries but are hampered by inadequate governance arrangements and infrastructure.

 Eswatini's currency, the lilangeni, is pegged to the South African rand, subsuming Eswatini's monetary policy to South Africa.
 Customs duties from the Southern African Customs Union and worker remittances from South Africa substantially supplement domestically earned income.
 Eswatini is not poor enough to merit an IMF programme; however, the country is struggling to reduce the size of the civil service and control costs at public enterprises.
 The government is trying to improve the atmosphere for foreign direct investment.

-Public services are very poorly developed: the country has only twelve public ambulances, elementary schools generally no longer provide canteens and pharmacies are disappearing.
+As of 2018, public services were very poorly developed.
+The country had only twelve public ambulances, elementary schools generally no longer provided canteens and pharmacies were disappearing.

+A large amount of wealth in Eswatini is held by the state and the king, including land and large corporations such as RES (Royal Eswatini Sugar) Corporation which is majority owned by the king's sovereign wealth fund, Tibiyo Taka Ngwane, with an additional 6.5% owned by the Eswatini government.

-An economic circle of 15,000 businessmen takes most of the country's wealth.
-This circle includes South African investors who have come to Eswatini to find a workforce that is three times cheaper and a group of white businessmen who are heirs to the British settlers.
+For much of the population, private economic activity involves subsistence agriculture.
+There are also private businesses run by 15,000 businessmen including descendants of British settlers and some South African investors who have come to Eswatini because they can hire employees at a third of the pay rates they would pay in South Africa.
 King Mswati III receives 8% of the national budget for official expenses.
 The police force receives 5% of the budget, as do the armed forces.

 Demographics

+Largest cities

 The majority of Eswatini's population is ethnically Swazi, mixed with a small number of Zulu and White Africans, mostly people of British and Afrikaner descent.
 Traditionally Swazi have been subsistence farmers and herders, but most now mix such activities with work in the growing urban formal economy and in government.
 Some Swazi work in the mines in South Africa.
 Eswatini also received Portuguese settlers and African refugees from Mozambique.
 Christianity in Eswatini is sometimes mixed with traditional beliefs and practices.
 Many traditionalists believe that most Swazi ascribe a special spiritual role to the monarch.